wilsonmar/wilsonmar.github.io/_posts/2021-06-12-chaos-engineering.md

 Real world "chaos" in Virtual Machines (and how to inject failure):

+   * Misconfiguration of network and server resources (in Terraform HCL, CloudFormation, etc.)
+   * System time Change (by "Time Travel" utility)

    * CPU usage spike (sidecar program making complex calculations)
    * Memory RAM usage spike (sidecar program consuming memory)
    * Hard drive free space available (program consuming disk space)
    * Disk I/O (competiting)

+   * DNS resolution failure (by operating system command)
    * Transaction latency (by proxy holding requests)
    * Network bandwidth (competing program hogs bandwidth)
    * Network connections severed (by operating system command)
    * Network TCP packet Loss

    * Specific app process killed (by operating system command)
-   * System time Change (by "Time Travel" utility)
    * Server shutdown (by operating system command)
-   * DNS
    <br /><br />

 Potential failures possible (based on <a target="_blank" href="https://principlesofchaos.org/">principlesofchaos.org</a>):

+   * Single point of failure (SPOF) crashes with <strong>no fallback</strong>
-   * improper fallback settings when a service is unavailable (such as the system not being in a safe state after failure)
+   * Improper or ineffective <strong>fallback settings</strong> when a service is unavailable (such as the system not being in a safe state after failure)
-   * retry storms from improperly tuned timeouts
+   * <strong>Retry storms</strong> from improperly tuned timeouts
-   * outages when a downstream dependency receives too much traffic
+   * <strong>Cascading outages</strong> when a downstream dependency receives too much traffic
-   * cascading failures when a single point of failure crashes
    <br /><br />

-## Making it happen

-Chaos Engineering is an <strong>investment</strong> in moving from a reactive to <strong>proactive</strong> approach to reliability engineering.

-Instead of waiting for an outage to "see what happens", it involves conducting <strong>experiments</strong> to expose systemic weaknesses do not become aberrant behaviors in production.

-A sample Acceptance Criteria statement for work on Chaos Engineering is confidence in our production deployments despite the complexity that they represent:

-   * RTO and RPO expected and architecture/processes to achieve them are defined and approved by leadership.

-   * Proof that failure of key resources in each environment results in recovery within RTO and RPO timeframes.

-   * Improved availability (reduced unplanned down time) and development velocity.

-## Preparations

-Preparations for Chaos Engineering effort:

-   * Pitch
-   * Executive sponsor.
-If your leadership's attitude is to do the minimal and just recover when needed, this is not for you.
-   * Team assembled and trained
-   * Cloud accounts provisioned
-   * Systems are created (using IaC) and running in "steady state"
-   * Monitoring systems and procedures are in place to produce <a href="#Metrics">metrics (see below)</a>
-   * Baseline metrics
-   <br /><br />
+See <a href="#FailureModes">Failure Modes</a> (below).

 <a name="Metrics"></a>

 ## Metrics

+The <strong>speed to detect and respond</strong> to anomalies is a key part of the "Operational Efficiency" pillar of <a target="_blank" href="https://wilsonmar.github.io/well-architected-cloud/">Well-Architected cloud</a> "best practice" implementation and evaluation frameworks by Amazon, Microsoft, and Google.

+A sample <strong>Acceptance Criteria</strong> statement for work on Chaos Engineering is "confidence in our production deployments" despite the complexity that they represent.

+Specific metrics to measure:

-   * Availability (unplanned downtime)
+   * Availability (unplanned downtime per year/month/week/day/hour).
+Components of this include:

       * Transaction throughput per hour/day/week/month/quarter/year

       * Latency (response time to user requests) percentiles

    * MTTD (Mean Time to Detect) - How long did it take for someone to realize there is a problem?
 The starting point is an event that may not be specifically logged, but inferred from other observations.

    * MTTM (Mean Time to reMediate) - How long did it take for the interruption (vulnerability) to be corrected in production?

-   * MTTR (Mean Time to Repair/Recover) - How long did it take for the interruption to be repaired?

    * MTTI (Mean Total Time of Impact) to operations.

    * MTBF (Mean Time Between Failures) - How quickly and frequently engineers deploy?

-   * RTO (Re time Objective)

-   * RPO (re P Objective)
+   * RTO (Recovery Time Objective) aka MTTR (Mean Time to Repair/Recover) - How long for interruptions to be repaired?

+   * RPO (Recovery Point Objective) - how far back data can be recovered.
+If there is dependence on recovery from backups,  the RPO would be the time between backups are taken, which can be a day.

+<a name="Monitoring_Vendors"></a>

+## Monitoring Vendors

-Several vendors offer products and SaaS services:
+Vendors offering products and SaaS services:

    * Datadog
    * Dynatrace
    * New Relic
    * Elastic
+   * Splunk
+   * etc.
+   <br /><br />

+PROTIP: Summarized metric reports provide executives of an enterprise the <strong>resiliency posture</strong> of its systems.

+## Preparations and efforts

+Steps in a Chaos Engineering effort:

+   1. Pitch executives to get buy-in (this involves an "elevator pitch", "business case", and "proof of concept")
+   2. Executive sponsor.
+If your leadership's attitude is to do the minimal and just recover when needed, this is not for you.
+   3. Team assembled
+   4. Cloud accounts provisioned with budget and adequate permissions
+   5. Team trained
+   6. Systems are created (using IaC) and running in "steady state"
+   7. Install monitoring systems and procedures (currently in place) to produce "as is" baseline <a href="#Metrics">metrics (see below)</a>
+   9. Analyze baseline metrics with visual analytics to identify and demonstrate "weaknesses" as "opportunities"
+   10. Define plan of action (design experiments)

+   11. Implement plan of action (conduct experiments on <a href="#GameDay">Game Days</a>)
+   12. Analyze evolving metrics to determine if the plan of action is working, and adjust as necessary
+   <br /><br />

 <a name="Experiments"></a>